addetz/testing-strategies-demo/README.md

 # testing-strategies-demo
 This repo contains the demo code for the talk `Comprehensive testing strategies for modern microservice architectures`.
+Slides are also available [here](./slides/).

 It contains code for the conference talk server, which exposes the following endpoints:
 ```